MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddelements.md

 ## -description

-The **AcxCircuitAddElements** function adds elements to an existing or new TBD? circuit.
+The **AcxCircuitAddElements** function adds elements to an existing circuit.

 ## -parameters